MicrosoftDocs/intellicode/docs/custom-models.md

 To inspect the contents of the extracted data:

+1. Open the extracted data directory:
+   - For repository-associated models: %temp%\Intellicode_Extraction_2019-10-23—234524
-1. Open the *%TEMP%\Visual Studio IntelliCode* directory.
+   - For user-associated mdoels: *%TEMP%\Visual Studio IntelliCode*

 1. To find and open the training for your most recent training session, sort the folder view by date (descending).
 The folder for your most recent training session is now at the top.